 Section 4.
 Seniority Lists.
-Within three (3) months after the effective date of this Agreement, the Appointing Authority will post a seniority list in each patrol district/DNR regional office, containing the names, classification, and relative seniority position of the employees.
-The Appointing Authority will provide a copy of the seniority list to the Association President and to each member annually.
+Within three (3) months after the effective date of this Agreement and at least once each year thereafter, the Appointing Authority will prepare a seniority list for each job classification and provide such list to the President of the respective Association electronically or in such other format as the parties may agree.
+The seniority list shall contain the names, classification, and relative seniority position of the employees.